 - 1) Address the project's direct and indirect physical changes to the existing baseline conditions.
 Describe the intensity (e.g., amount of vehicle trips), location (e.g., driveway, particular street), and other project features that may be relevant to address the significance criterion.
 Be specific (e.g., the project would generate 120 vehicle trips into the driveway during the p.m. peak hour), do not generalize (e.g., the project would generate a modest amount of vehicle trips).
 The impact analysis shall assume the project will comply with laws and regulations and the analysis shall describe how compliance would occur, what it would entail, and how it may lessen impacts. - 2) Identify an impact finding without mitigation: no impact, less-than-significant impact, or a significant impact.
-Ensure that step 1 substantiates the rationale for that impact finding. - 2.A) If the project would result in a less-than-significant impact, the impact analysis is complete. - 2.B) If the project would result in a significant impact, if applicable, introduce the title of a mitigation measure in paragraph form to reduce the impact.
-Briefly describe the nexus and rough proportionality to the extent applicable between the mitigation measure and the impact.
-Briefly describe how the measure would reduce the impact and briefly analyze whether it would have any environmental impacts of its own. - 3) Introduce the title of the mitigation measure.
+Ensure that step 1 substantiates the rationale for that impact finding. - 3) If the project would result in a less-than-significant impact, the impact analysis is complete.
+If the project would result in a significant impact, if applicable, introduce the title of a mitigation measure in paragraph form to reduce the impact. - 4) Briefly describe the nexus and rough proportionality to the extent applicable between the mitigation measure and the impact.
+Briefly describe how the measure would reduce the impact and briefly analyze whether it would have any environmental impacts of its own. - 5) If the project would result in a significant impact, identify the conclusion impact finding: less than significant with mitigation, significant and unavoidable, or significant and unavoidable with mitigation. - 6) Introduce the title of the mitigation measure.
 Measure text should clearly explain who is responsible for what and where and when.
 Mitigation measure text should attempt to reduce the impact below the threshold of significance.
-If the mitigation measure does not reduce the impact below the threshold of significance, but it still reduces the impact, explain qualitatively how is the impact reduced, and why it is not reduced below the threshold of significance. - 4) If the project would result in a significant impact, identify the conclusion impact finding: less than significant with mitigation, significant and unavoidable, or significant and unavoidable with mitigation.

-5) Introduce analysis provided for informational purposes (e.g., code compliance, see later section regarding details).
+If the mitigation measure does not reduce the impact below the threshold of significance, but it still reduces the impact, explain qualitatively how is the impact reduced, and why it is not reduced below the threshold of significance. - 7) Introduce analysis provided for informational purposes (e.g., code compliance, see later section regarding details).

-The impact analysis must address whether the project would create potentially hazardous conditions for people walking.
-The department does not provide a quantitative threshold for determining significance.
-Too many factors mentioned in the methodology affect the potential for hazardous conditions.
-Instead, the department will determine significance on a project-by-project basis.
-However, the following examples are some of the circumstances that may result in potentially hazardous conditions, paying particular attention as to whether particularly vulnerable people exist or would exist in the study area.
-This is not an exhaustive list of circumstances, under which, potentially hazardous impacts would occur:
+The impact analysis must address whether the project would create potentially hazardous conditions for people bicycling.
+Many factors mentioned in the methodology affect the potential for hazardous conditions.
+The department will determine significance on a project-by-project basis.
+However, the following examples are some of the circumstances, which may result in potentially hazardous conditions to people bicycling.
+This is not an exhaustive list of circumstances under which potentially hazardous impacts would occur: